EduardoMatos05/ProyectoFIS/process/process_description.md

 Where the development team members focused on the making of the project UI by using wireframes in Figma.

 ## Project Management
-Like the first delivery, the next table will explain the activities that needed to be made, the assignees, the deadline and the priority the activity had as well.
+Like the first delivery, the next table will explain the activities that were needed to be made, the assignees, the deadline and the priority the activity had as well.

 |Task|Assignee|Deadline|Priority|
 | :- | :- | :- | :- |